sgametrio/multi-laradock/README.md

 ### When do you use it?

-When you have a Laravel project and you want to serve it using existent Laradock environment without breaking things.
+When you have a Laravel project and you want to serve it using existent Laradock multiple sites environment without breaking things.

 #### Use case